-Corporate governance is more than just a buzzword—it’s the blueprint that guides how a company is run, with the board of directors at the steering wheel.
-The road to long-term success is full of challenges; fierce competition, new risks, and pressure on costs and profits that all demand strategic governance.
+Corporate governance refers to the systems and processes that guide how a company is run, with the board of directors at the steering wheel.
+Understanding why corporate governance is important helps organizations build sustainable success through the challenges of fierce competition, emerging risks, and pressure on costs and profits.
 Layer on the human dynamics that emerge within a board, and good corporate governance gets even more complex.

 As difficult as corporate governance can be, it’s critical to ensure companies stay profitable, operate ethically, and manage risk.
 Below is an overview of our top 10 best governance practices, along with strategies for implementing them effectively.
 But first, it’s worth noting that governance doesn’t just affect your organization – it’s also important to your investors.